skltp/patches-mule-331-fix-cdata-MULE-8941/README.txt

 MuleSoft casenr: 00008941

-In the case when the request contains CData elements there is an error indicating problems in ReversibleXMLStreamReader.
+1, In the case when the request contains CData elements there is an error indicating problems in ReversibleXMLStreamReader.
+2, In the case when the request contains CData elements, the CData elements are not copied using XMLUtils

 ##############################
 The request containing CData